ThemeZee/anderson-lite/readme.txt

 C) Theme Options
 ===================================

-Anderson Lite supports the awesome Theme Customizer for all theme settings.
+Anderson supports the awesome Theme Customizer for all theme settings.
 Go to WP-Admin > Appearance > Customize to open the Customizer.

 ===================================